chensyCN/NeuSymEA-NeurIPS25/readme.md

 python explain.py
 ```

-- instances of the mined supporting rules for the inferred pairs:
+> Instances of the mined supporting rules for the inferred pairs:

 ![](mined-rules.png)

 # 🍀 Citation

 If you find this work helpful, please cite our paper:

 ```
 @inproceedings{chen2025neusymea,
 title={NeuSym{EA}: Neuro-symbolic Entity Alignment via Variational Inference},